Leon423/ScoundrelCorp/README.md

 # ScoundrelCorp
- A RogueCompany style shooter prototype built over a week.
+ A RogueCompany style shooter prototype originally meant to be built over a week but things got in the way so now I just work on it when I can.
 Primarily created to learn more about networking a game.

  # Current Plans
  Two Characters: Dallas and someone undecided